Thomas-Applegate/avenir/README.md

 # avenir
+Development is currently on hiatus.

 A simple c++ concurrency library
 This is a project I am doing to learn and is still very much a work in progress.
-It is probably not suitable for production enviroments.
+It is probably not suitable for production environments.

 Features will include: